nestauk/asf_energy_use_profiles_dashboard/README.md

 ## 🧩 Data

+### Smart Energy Research Lab (SERL) Observatory Data
-The analyses presented in this dashboard were conducted using **Smart Energy Research Lab (SERL) observatory data** [1], containing longitudinal smart meter electricity and gas data for over 13,000 households in Great Britain.
+The analyses presented in this dashboard were conducted using **Smart Energy Research Lab (SERL) observatory data** [1], containing longitudinal smart meter electricity and gas data for over 13,000 households in Great Britain (GB).
 The data is accessible through the [UK Data Service SecureLab](https://ukdataservice.ac.uk/) by accredited researchers.

 The SERL data is a rich source of information, including half-hourly gas and electricity consumption data and household survey data, such as property type, household composition, and income.
 The data documentation is available on the [data catalogue](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8666#!/documentation).

 [1]: Elam, S., Few, J., McKenna, E., Hanmer, C., Pullinger, M., Zapata-Webborn, E., Oreszczyn, T., Anderson, B., Department for Levelling Up, Housing and Communities, European Centre for Medium-Range Weather Forecasts, Royal Mail Group Limited.
 (2024).
 Smart Energy Research Lab Observatory Data, 2019-2024: Secure Access. [data collection].
 8th Edition.
 UK Data Service.
 SN: 8666, DOI: http://doi.org/10.5255/UKDA-SN-8666-8

+### Number of households in GB

+- **England**: 24.7 million households in 2023-24, according to the [English Housing Survey 2023 to 2024](https://www.gov.uk/government/statistics/chapters-for-english-housing-survey-2023-to-2024-headline-findings-on-demographics-and-household-resilience/chapter-1-profile-of-households-and-dwellings)
+- **Scotland**: 2.55 million households in 2023, according to the [National Records of Scotland](https://www.nrscotland.gov.uk/publications/households-and-dwellings-in-scotland-2024/)
+- **Wales**: 1.38 million households in mid-2023, according to the [Welsh Government](https://www.gov.wales/household-estimates-mid-2012-mid-2023-html)

+This leads to an estimated total of **28.63 million households** in **GB**.
+This value is used to calculate the estimated number of GB households in each energy-use profile, which is displayed in the dashboard.

 ## 🛠️ Setup